SomendraShekhar/news/README.md

 - Total time taken: 48 hours
 - Experience:
     a).
-The first problem was doing Authentication and autherisation of the users with built in feature in django. so to solve this I went through lectures and blogs to know how to implement these functionalities in django. b).
-Implementing celery and redis was toughest because i have never worked on anything like this and did not knew about the background job which works allong side with application without disrupting it. so to overcame this i had to search a lot that what can be used and how it can be used.
+The first problem was doing Authentication and autherisation of the users with built in feature in django. so to solve this I went through lectures and blogs to know how to implement these functionalities in django.<br/>
+    b).
+Implementing celery and redis was toughest because i have never worked on anything like this and did not knew about the background job which works allong side with application without disrupting it. so to overcame this i had to search a lot that what can be used and how it can be used.<br/>
     c) Generally i used to create every functinality in one app only but i have always thought of creating new app for different functionalities so i had to learn about modularisation of the application.